 Those looking for a more traditional Xbox gaming experience with Cloud Gaming on your Samsung device will want to check out PowerA's offering.
 The MOGA XP5-X Plus includes a detachable phone clip, the ability to charge your phone while playing, and a few mappable buttons.
-We're disappointed that it uses Micro-USB for charging the controller instead of USB-C.
+We're disappointed that it uses Micro-USB for charging the controller instead of USB-C, though.

 Gaming is always better with a controller in hand

-Our top recommendation for the best Galaxy S10 gamepads goes to the Razer Kishi, which offers the best value for your money thanks to its ease-of-use, flexibility to be used with myriad device sizes, and its built-in USB-C port for low-latency gaming.
+Our top recommendation for the best Galaxy game controller goes to the Razer Kishi, which offers the best value for your money thanks to its ease-of-use, flexibility to be used with myriad device sizes, and its built-in USB-C port for low-latency gaming.

-The Razer Kishi is a great controller in its own right, but there are some compatibility issues for those with larger phones like the Samsung Galaxy Z Fold 3.
-That's where a controller like the Gamesir X2 comes in, as the controller can expand to hold pretty much any phone.
+The Razer Kishi is a great controller in its own right, but there are some compatibility issues with larger phones like the Samsung Galaxy Z Fold 3.
+That's where a controller like the Gamesir X2 comes in since it can expand to hold pretty much any phone.